 Participation: a pass is required to successfully complete the course.

 Students could only pass this course after successful completion of all partial exams.

 Brightspace will be used in this course.
 Upon admission students will be enrolled in Brightspace by the teaching administration.

 Please note: students are not required to register through uSis for the Master Honours Classes.
 Your registration will be done centrally.

-Submitting an application for this course is possible from Monday 30 January up to and including Sunday 12 February 2023 23:59 through the link on the Honours Academy student website.
+Submitting an application for this course is possible from Monday, 5 February until and including Sunday, 18 February 2024 through the link on the Honours Academy student website.